-While it is a professional judgment as to when an intern's behavior reaches the level of "impairment" rather than just an area of "concern," for purposes of this document a concern refers to an intern's behaviors, attitudes, or characteristics that, while of concern do not rise to the level of requiring remediation, are perceived not to be excessive or an impediment for reaching competency levels for professionals in training.
-An intern is typically defined as having an "impairment" if displaying one or more of the following characteristics:
+While it is a professional judgment as to when an intern's behavior reaches the level of "problematic behavior" rather than just an area of "concern," for purposes of this document a concern refers to an intern's behaviors, attitudes, or characteristics that, while of concern, do not rise to the level of requiring remediation and are perceived not to be excessive nor as an impediment for reaching competency levels for professionals in training.
+An intern is typically defined as having a "problematic behavior" if displaying one or more of the following characteristics:

 - 1. The intern does not acknowledge, understand, or address the problem when it is identified. - 2.
 The problem reflects a skill deficit that may or may not be rectified by academic or didactic training. - 3.
-The quality of services delivered by the intern is sufficiently negatively affected by the impairment. - 4.
-A disproportionate amount of attention by training personnel is required in terms of level of training to address the impairment. - 5.
+The quality of services delivered by the intern is sufficiently negatively affected by the problematic behavior. - 4.
+A disproportionate amount of attention by training personnel is required in terms of level of training to address the problematic behavior. - 5.
 The trainee's behavior does not change as a function of feedback, remediation efforts, and/or time. - 6.
 The problematic behavior has potential for ethical or legal ramifications if not addressed or is illegal. - 7.
 The intern's behavior negatively impacts the public view of the agency. - 8.
 The problematic behavior negatively impacts the intern class.

-Procedures for responding to an intern's initial impairment
+Procedures for responding to an intern's initial problematic behavior